 By Maria Haase from San Diego Explorer

-This 600 ft deep canyon is located just outside of Flagstaff, Arizona, and it is home to ancient Native American cave dwellings.
+This 600 ft deep canyon is located just outside Flagstaff, Arizona, and is home to ancient Native American cave dwellings.
 This is one of the must-see monuments in Northern Arizona and one of the top things to do in Flagstaff.

 Even more exciting yet quite strenuous is the Island Trail that leads you down into the canyon.
 The trail is only a mile long but very steep.
 It mainly consists of 730 steps that will lead you down into Walnut Canyon and right to the 800+-year-old cave dwellings of the Sinagua tribe.
 This sight is definitely worth the effort of the hike.

 Important: Make sure to bring plenty of water, rest, and take your time.
 Walnut Canyon lies at 7000 feet above sea level, so the air is relatively thin.
 Also, skip this hike during the summer unless you are used to exercising in scorching conditions.